projectcontour/contour/site/guides.md

 ---
 ## Getting things done with Contour

-This page contains links to articles on configuring specifc Contour features.
+This page contains links to articles on configuring specific Contour features.

 {% for guide in site.guides %}
 - [{{ guide.title }}]({{ guide.url }})